rguerraty/rguerraty.github.io/_pages/teaching.md

 classes: wide
 layout: splash
 ---
-I am currently teaching Physics I (Newtonian Physics and Fluid Mechanics) for Civil Engineering at Universidad Católica.
+I am currently teaching general physics for civil engineering and health sciences majors at Universidad Católica.

 Previously, I have taught undergraduate and graduate courses such as General Relativity, Classical Mechanics, Electromagnetism, Newtonian Physics, among others, both for engineering and physics and astronomy programs.